aymendirar/tic-tac-toe-app/README.md

 ## The MERN Stack:

 MongoDB Atlas is used as the cloud database service to store user data and tic-tac-toe game data.
-Express is used the server framework for Node.js, a JavaScript runtime environment for servers and applications.
+Express is used as the server framework for Node.js, a JavaScript runtime environment for servers and applications.
 React is used as the frontend framwork for the application.

 ## Project Details: